bitbackofen/Rss-Atom-Feed-Integration-for-Mattermost/README.md

+# This project is orphaned

+Please consider to use [Mattermost RSS Plugin](https://github.com/wbernest/mattermost-plugin-rssfeed) instead!

 # RSS- and Atom-Feed Integration Service for Mattermost

 This integration service posts RSS feeds into specific Mattermost channels by formatting output from html to text